Parameter-Conditioned Reachable Sets for Updating Safety Assurances Online: Background

 The system can apply any control while maintaining safety, as long as it starts outside the BRT and applies the safety control in (\ref{eq:optctrl}) at the BRT boundary.
 The optimal adversarial disturbance can be similarly obtained as (\ref{eq:optctrl}).

-Typically, solving HJI-VI involves computing the value function over a grid representing a discretization of state space and time.
+Typically, solving HJI-VI involves computing the value function over a grid of state space and time.
 This results in an exponential scaling complexity in computation and memory, limiting its direct use to low-dimensional systems.